NoahWMerrell/time-slime/README.md

 1. To start the software varies depending on your operating system.
 For windows you just need to run the ```Time Slime.exe``` file.
 2. Once the game has finished loading, you can move left using ```A``` and right using ```D```.
 To jump, press the spacebar and press it again while in the air to double jump.
 3. To see your past self from 3 seconds ago, press ```Q```.
 Note: this has a 6 second cooldown which does not have a visual indicator.
 Right now it serves no purpose other than visual.
 4. Feel free to explore the test map!
-If you fall off the ledge the game will simply restart.
+If you fall off the ledge or are crushed by a door the game will simply restart.

 ## Development Environment